beginner-jhj/breeze-store/README.md

-# Pico - A Tiny State Management Library
+# breeze-state - A Tiny State Management Library

-Pico is a lightweight and intuitive state management library for JavaScript.
+breeze-state is a lightweight and intuitive state management library for JavaScript.
 It provides a simple API to manage and update application state seamlessly without the complexity of large frameworks.

 ---